-How much does a homebuyer’s survey cost?
+How much does a HomeBuyers Survey (Level 2) cost?

-How much does a building survey cost?
+How much does a Building Survey (Level 3) cost?

 How much is an additional valuation?

-An estate agent’s pricing of the property is based on ‘consideration of worth’ whereas a registered valuer will be able to tell you if it’s appropriate for the market, on top of identifying any issues that might cost you more down the line.
+An estate agent’s pricing of the property is based on ‘consideration of worth’.
+A Valuation will be able to tell you if it’s appropriate for the market, on top of identifying any issues with the property's condition that might cost you more down the line.

 Are there any other costs?